Melez99/Portfolio/README.md

 # My name is Mattia Elezi
 A hardworking, reliable, and highly motivated Economics with Econometrics graduate with a passion for Data Analysis and professional development.
-I am an ambitious individual with an analytical mindset and a keen interest in technology, seeking a role as Junior Analyst in the Media&Advertising industry.
+I am an ambitious individual with an analytical mindset and a keen interest in technology, seeking a role as Junior Analyst.
 The opportunity would allow me to display the personal and interpersonal skills I acquired throughout my studies and work experiences, overcoming difficult challenges with resilience and integrity.

 ## [Advanced Econometrics Project](https://github.com/Melez99/AE-Project)